NAS QNAP VS-2212 Pro+ RAID Arrays: Recovery from Mechanical and Logical Failures

 It is also recommended to regularly backup important data stored on the NAS device to an external storage or cloud service.
 This way, even if data loss occurs, you can restore your files from the backups.

-Although NAS VS-2212 Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-2212 Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view